MikenzieAlasca/F21-1010/lab/lab-06/Lab-06.raw.md

 Our process for searching this is:

+1. Create a varible and assign the pattern we are looking for to the variable.
-1. Import the file readGeneticData.
-Using the function to read a file, `readGeneticData.py` read in the data.  [https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-06/readGeneticData.py](https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-06/readGeneticData.py).
-The function returns all the lines in a list.
+2. Import the file readGeneticData.
+Use the function readGeneticData in the file `readGeneticData.py` to read the data.  [https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-06/readGeneticData.py](https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-06/readGeneticData.py).
+The function takes the filepath as the input and it returns all the lines in the files as a list.
 For eg: ["line 1", line 2"].
-2. Concatenate all the strings in the list to one single string.
+3. Concatenate all the strings in the list to one single string.
 The python function `"".join(list)` will do this for us.
-3. Clean up the data - in this case it is mixed case and we have an all upper case pattern.
-So convert the string to upper case.  `string.upper()` will do this for us.
+4. Clean up the data - in this case it is mixed case and we have an all upper case pattern.
+So convert the string to upper case.  `stringname.upper()` will do this for us.
-4. Search the data to see if the pattern is in the data.   `string.index(pattern)` can be used to do this.
+5. Search the data to see if the pattern is in the data.   `stringname.index(pattern)` can be used to do this.
 It returns the location of a pattern in a string.
 If not found it throws an error.
 This means we will need to put it in a try/except block to catch the error.

 Turn in your python program and the output location of the pattern if it is found.